Destination building: Culture, leisure, tourism and Europe’s tallest observation wheel

 Join us to hear more about this £100m development, a panel discussion, drinks and canapes.

-- Phil Lynagh, CEO of the World Wheel Company
+- Phil Lynagh, Chief Executive, World Wheel Company

 - Alistair Reed, Strategic Director of Place and Economy, Belfast City Council